Elections in the Philippines: Campaign finance and vote buying

 Campaign finance in the Philippines is regulated under several laws, including the Omnibus Election Code and the Synchronized Elections Law (Republic Act No. 7166).
 The law prohibits persons or organizations with government contracts from contributing to candidates' campaigns.
-Corporations may donate up to 5% of their taxable income under Comelec Resolution No. 10772 and the Corporation Code of the Philippines.
+Corporations may donate up to 5% of their taxable income under COMELEC Resolution No. 10772 and the Corporation Code of the Philippines.

-In 2025, Chiz Escudero was ousted as Senate president after a contractor for government flood-control projects testified that Escudero received a campaign contribution of ₱30 million from a top contractor for government flood-control projects.
+In 2025, amid the flood control projects scandal in the Philippines, Chiz Escudero was ousted as Senate president after a witness testified that Escudero received a campaign contribution of ₱30 million from a top contractor for government flood-control projects.
+In the 2022 elections, elected officials who received millions in campaign contributions from contractors include President Bongbong Marcos, Vice President Sara Duterte, and senators Win Gatchalian, Loren Legarda, Robin Padilla, and Migz Zubiri.
+Despite the COMELEC ban on giving or receiving donations from contractors, Glenn Escandor gave Sara Duterte a donation for her campaign.
+Escandor's Esdevco Realty Corporation paid for advertisements worth for Sara Duterte's 2022 campaign for vice president.
+Genesis88 Construction Inc., also owned by Escandor, was a major contractor for the DPWH during Rodrigo Duterte's presidency.
+Rudhil Construction & Enterprises owner Rodulfo Hilot Jr. gave ₱20 million to Marcos's campaign, while Quirante Construction owner Jonathan Quirante contributed ₱1 million.
+Rudhil Construction & Enterprises and Quirante Construction were awarded substantial government contracts after the elections.

 Spending limits are set at ₱10 per voter for presidential and vice-presidential candidates, ₱3 per voter for local candidates, and ₱5 per voter for political parties and independent candidates.
 Candidates and political parties must submit an itemized Statement of Election Contributions and Expenditures (SOCE) within 30 days after election day.
 Failure to submit the SOCE bars candidates from assuming office.
 Watchdog groups such as LENTE, Kontra Daya, and the Institute for Political and Electoral Reform monitor compliance through SOCE and SALN reviews.

 Vote buying remains a persistent issue.
 COMELEC defines it as giving or promising money, jobs, favors, or items of value in exchange for votes.
 It is a punishable election offense under Article 12 of the Omnibus Election Code.
+Enforcement is weak and violators are rarely punished.
 In 2025, the European Union Election Observation Mission described vote buying in the Philippines as "endemic" and "well-entrenched."

+In 2025, Vote Report PH recorded instances of improper use of government resources, alleging that incumbent officials used Ayuda sa Kapos ang Kita Program (AKAP) to endorse candidates or party-list groups during the election campaign period, constituting misuse of public resources.
 COMELEC issued 200 show-cause orders against candidates in the 2025 elections over allegations of vote-buying, vote-selling, and abuse of state resources.